ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 A BPI Subject Account is a key component of a BPI because it is the anchor point for all important BPI functions -- authentication and authorization, messages, workgroups, workflows, worksteps, transactions etc. Without the notion of a cryptographically verifiable state of a BPI Subject within a BPI -- afforded by a BPI Subject Account -- no other BPI functions will be able to operate successfully, since all functions are predicated on cryptographically verifiable counterparties that maintain a referable and verifiable state within a BPI.

-The following requirements on a BPI Subject Account assume that all identifiers and credentials referring to a BPI Subject are compliant with the requirement in section [3 Identifiers, Identity and Credential Management](#3-identifiers-identity-and-credential-management).
+The following requirements on a BPI Subject Account assume that all identifiers and credentials referring to a BPI Subject are compliant with the requirements in section [3 Identifiers, Identity and Credential Management](#3-identifiers-identity-and-credential-management).

 **[R78]** A BPI Subject Account MUST NOT contain any personal identifiable information (PII).